ILA Professional Staff

 ILA has put together a highly educated and motivated staff to teach your children.
 Every one of our educators brings a dedicated, loving and focused attitude to ensure that children get the most of their time spent at ILA.

-Massene Mboup, School Director
+Massene Mboup, Executive Director

 After 4 years of Teachers Training School (École Normale) Massene began his teaching career in a small village classroom of 81 students– with no assistant!
 Though at first tempted to resign, Massene stayed in that classroom for another five years because of the wonderful students, who were so willing to study, and who were teaching him Fulani (a local language).
 Massene then went back to college and graduated with dual majors in English (American Literature and Civilization) and in Linguistics (General Linguistics, and General and Experimental Phonetics).
 He then attended the École Normale Supérieure, where he graduated with a Secondary School Teaching Degree.
 He taught high school at the Lycée Maurice De La Fosse in Dakar before coming to Portland, where he has taught at the Portland French School since 1999.

 Massene obtained his Director Certificate with The Oregon center for Career Development in Childhood Care and Education.
+Massène is also a Ed.D Candidate at the Graduate School of Education.

 Massene is an avid soccer fan and has been coaching soccer at Portland Youth Soccer Associationleague, at the PFS, and at the French American International School, for more than a decade.